|

 engineer but he was “The Man” on the

-up to 2K hours per mustering season in
+up to 2K hours per year in

 the Bell 47G 3B1.